UAE: Features of Taxation, Tax Policy, Planning

-The International Association of consulting and accounting organizations UHY International has been conducted a rating examination and compiled a list of countries with low level of taxation.
-Russia has taken the fifth place in this rating with 13% tax rate, the last places were taken by such countries as, for example the Netherlands, Germany and Italy.
-It should be noted that the United Arab Emirates takes the leading position in this rating as the country, which has excluded the taxation of individual persons and legal entities.
+The International Association of consulting and accounting organizations UHY International conducted a rating examination and compiled a list of countries with a low level of taxation and their tax policies.
+Russia ranked fifth with 13% tax rate, such countries as, Netherlands, Germany, and Italy took the last places due to their tough tax policies.
+It should be noted that the United Arab Emirates with its unique tax policy took the leading position in this rating as the country, which has excluded the taxation of individual persons and legal entities.

-The main feature of taxation in Dubai and the UAE is the fact that not only individual persons, but also companies involved in trading, services sector, manufacturing plants and etc are exempted from the tax levies.
-Besides, the fiscal policy of the state eliminates such thing as a social tax payment.
-The UAE have a number of advantages and opportunities for creating the international business decisions against the significant growth of the tax burden in developed countries.
-It is not a secret that owing to the government tax policy, the United Arab Emirates remain a relatively attractive place for carrying on the working activities and business.
+The main feature of tax policy in Dubai and the UAE is the fact that not only individual persons but also companies involved in trading, services sector, manufacturing plants, etc. are exempted from taxes.
+Besides, the fiscal policy of the country eliminates such thing as a social tax payment.
+The UAE with its unique tax policy has a number of advantages and opportunities for creating the international business against the significant growth of the tax burden in developed countries.
+It is not a secret that due to the government tax policy, the United Arab Emirates remains a relatively attractive place for carrying on the working activities and business.

-The United Arab Emirates, over the past decade, has become an ideal platform for companies from all over the world, which develop their business and expand their marketing outlets.
-For them, the Dubai has become the profitable and stable base for successful development.
+The United Arab Emirates, over the past decade, has become an ideal place for companies from all over the world, which develop their business and expand their marketing outlets.
+For them, Dubai with its zero-tax policy has become a profitable and stable base for successful development.
 The national economy of the UAE is not only the oil and gas sector, the income from which is not more than 30% of the gross national product.
-The active diversification of the economy has made it possible to develop rapidly the other economic sectors such as tourism and international trade, the financial sector and the entertainment industry, industry and engineering industry, services sector and finance.
-The absence of the corporate taxation has made the United Arab Emirates attractive for the potential investors and entrepreneurs in the variety of industries.
+The active diversification of the economy and zero tax rates in free zones has made it possible to develop the other economic sectors such as tourism and international trade, the financial sector and the entertainment industry, industry and engineering industry, services sector and finance rapidly.
+The policy of no corporate taxation has made the United Arab Emirates attractive for the potential investors and entrepreneurs in a variety of industries.

-Exceptions in the tax system of the UAE
+Exceptions in the tax policy of the UAE

-At the same time, the current fiscal legislation provides that the certain economic sectors are liable to taxes on the general base.
+At the same time, the current tax policy provides that the certain economic sectors are liable to taxes on the general base.
 In particular, the corporate taxes are levied on the companies and institutions which are engaged in the banking and oil and gas sector directly in the UAE.
-It is known that the oil and gas sector has become the basis of prosperity of the Emirates.
-The government of the United Arab Emirates, realizing the high profitability of this industry, had made her an exception when developing its tax policy.
+It is known that the oil and gas sector has become the basis of the prosperity of the Emirates.
+The government of the United Arab Emirates, realizing the high profitability of this industry, had made an exception for it when developing own tax policy.
 For example, the tax rate for oil producers and processing companies, which work directly in the UAE, can be 50-55%.
-If your company is engaged in the field of oil production and oil processing, but its activities do not deal with the oil directly in the UAE, in this case, when opening a company in the UAE, you will also be fully exempted from the taxes.
+If your company is engaged in the field of oil production and oil processing, but its activities do not deal with the oil directly in the UAE, in this case, when opening a company in the UAE, you will also be fully exempted from the taxes according to local tax policy.

-As to the banking sector, the Sharia rules are applicable.
-For the Arab world, the provision of the funds at interest is considered as the usury.
+As to the banking sector, the Sharia rules are the basis of local tax policy.
+In the Arab world, the provision of the funds at interest is considered as the usury.
 But, such a situation does not prevent the creation of the modern banking system, which includes both foreign and local banking institutions.
-For institutions which are engaged in the banking sector in the UAE, the average interest rate of taxation amounts to about 20%.
-Besides, the banking services are provided basing both on the Sharia principles and on the usual international standards.
+For institutions which are engaged in the banking sector in the UAE, according to the local tax policy, the average interest rate of taxation amounts to about 20%.
+Besides, the banking services are provided basing both on the Sharia principles and the usual international standards.

-Thus, the fiscal system of the United Arab Emirates provides the international and local business with more competitive advantages in terms of competitiveness.
-It also contributes to the attraction of the foreign investments to UAE and highly qualified labor force to the national economy.
+Thus, the fiscal policy of the United Arab Emirates provides the international and local business with more competitive advantages regarding competitiveness.
+Local tax policy also contributes to the attraction of the foreign investments to UAE and highly qualified labor force to the national economy.

-The fiscal public policy of the UAE does not consider the taxes as the main source of the state revenues.
-It is important to understand that historically the backbone of the economy of the Emirates is the mining, processing and export of oil products.
+The tax policy of the UAE does not consider the taxation incomes as the main source of the country revenues.
+It is important to understand that historically the backbone of the economy of the Emirates is the mining, processing, and export of oil products and that was the basis for local tax policy for decades.
 Revenues from the oil and gas sector have made it possible to ensure the rapid economic growth, diversification and the development of the other related industries.
 And at the same time this sector, as it was mentioned above, ceased to be so important.

-In particular, owing to the diversification of the revenues coming from the oil and gas sector, there is the active development of the following infrastructure objects in Dubai:
+In particular, owing to the diversification of the revenues coming from the oil and gas sector, there is the active development of the following areas in Dubai (free zones with own unique tax policies, significant buildings, and constructions):

 - Jebel Ali economic zone and the Commercial Centre in Dubai;